pankegallery/openar-v1-subgraph/docs/entities.md

 ## Ask

-The `Ask` entity represents an onchain Ask for a piece of cryptomedia on the Zora Protocol.
+The `Ask` entity represents an onchain Ask for a piece of cryptomedia on the openAR Protocol.

 | Field Name            |  Type     |     Description                                    |
 | --------------------- | --------- | -------------------------------------------------- |